12 Project Management Principles With Examples

 6. Team Involvement:

-Quality assurance encourages active involvement of project team members in ensuring project quality.
+Quality assurance encourages the active involvement of project team members in ensuring project quality.
 This involves providing training and resources to team members, empowering them to take ownership of quality, and fostering a culture of accountability.

 7. Data-Driven Decision Making: